leogx9r/DiscordCrypt/README.md

         key exchange.
         * We discussed this in greater details in the [TECHNICALITIES.md](TECHNICALITIES.md) file.

+* There is a bug that results in messages not being properly marked as read.
+    * This also creates an issue where Discord won't properly scroll down as you're receiving new messages.
+    * While we are aware of this bug, we currently don't know how to fix it.
+Any help would be greatly appreciated.

 * Messages are limited to 1820 characters each.